egbertbouman/APKfetch/README.md

 * protobuf
 * PyCryptodome

-The requests/protobuf packages can be installed with
+The Python packages can be installed with

-    pip install requests
-    pip install protobuf
-    pip install pycryptodome
+    pip install -r requirements.txt

 ### Using the library